PrashantP2k/Robust-Music-Recognition/README.md

 This will be our new dataset upon which training will be performed.

-Recorded audio will go through white and pink noise filters first.
+Recorded audio will go through the Wiener noise filter first.
 Then, we will calculate its spectrogram and identify acoustic fingerprints.
 Now, we feed these fingerprints into a deep neural network which will tell us the index of the song which that audio clip most likely corresponds to.

 **Deliverables**:
 * A .ipynb notebook detailing the variability analysis of songs with added effects and the development of the signature recognition system.